BASS_Mixer_StreamCreate

 Remarks

-Source channels are "plugged" into a mixer using the BASS_Mixer_StreamAddChannel or BASS_Mixer_StreamAddChannelEx functions, and "unplugged" using the BASS_Mixer_ChannelRemove function.
-Sources can be added and removed at any time, so a mixer does not have a predetermined length and BASS_ChannelGetLength is not applicable.
-Likewise, seeking is not possible, except to position 0, as described below.
+Source channels are added to a mixer using the BASS_Mixer_StreamAddChannel or BASS_Mixer_StreamAddChannelEx functions, and removed using the BASS_Mixer_ChannelRemove function.
+Sources can be added and removed at any time.
+So a mixer does not have a definite length, but one will be calculated by BASS_ChannelGetLength from the current sources if their lengths are all known and none of them are looping without a limit, and the mixer is not nonstopping (BASS_MIXER_NONSTOP).

 If the mixer output is being played, there will be some delay in the effect of adding/removing source channels or changing their attributes being heard, due to buffering.
 This latency can be reduced via the BASS_ATTRIB_BUFFER attribute.
 The playback buffer can be flushed by calling BASS_ChannelPlay (restart = TRUE) or BASS_ChannelSetPosition (pos = 0).
 That can also be done to restart a mixer that has ended.